JuanJoseSolorzano/JuanJoseSolorzano.github.io/_pages/Jenkins_Information.md

     sudo ufw reload
     ```

+<nav class="navbar navbar-expand-lg navbar-light" style="margin-bottom:auto; margin-top: auto;"></nav>

 ## Accessing Jenkins
-#### Now that the Jenkins server is running on port 8080, we can access it through a web browser.
+Now that the Jenkins server is running on port 8080, we can access it through a web browser.
 For example, using Firefox:

 ```
 http://localhost:8080 (http://127.0.0.1:8080)